Dana Point's Market Position in 2026

 | Maintenance % of Rent | 6.1% |

-Let's talk specifics.
-Across the Dana Point homes in our portfolio, here's what owners experienced in the twelve months ending March 2026:
+Consider the twelve months ending March 2026.
+Across the Dana Point homes in our portfolio, owners experienced the following:

-- Gross rental yields: 5.2–6.8% (annual rent divided by estimated property value)
+- Gross rental yields of 5.2% to 6.8% (annual rent divided by estimated property value)

-- Tenant retention (lease renewals or extensions): 64%
+- Tenant retention of 64% (renewals or extensions)

-- Maintenance cost as percentage of rent: 6.1%
+- Maintenance cost of 6.1% of annual rent

-Maintenance costs in Dana Point skew slightly higher than inland markets due to salt air, coastal weather, and the expectation that luxury tenants have for responsive service.
-We budget 7–9% of annual rent for maintenance and reserves, and actual spend in 2025–2026 came in at 6.1%—a result of proactive upkeep, vetted contractor relationships, and systems that catch small issues before they become expensive problems.
+Maintenance costs in Dana Point run slightly higher than inland markets due to salt air, coastal weather, and the service expectations of luxury tenants.
+We budget 7% to 9% of annual rent for maintenance and reserves.
+Actual spend in 2025–2026 came in at 6.1%, a result of proactive upkeep, vetted contractor relationships, and systems that catch minor issues before they escalate into expensive failures.

 Tenant Quality and Our Screening Process

 Our screening process is rigorous and coastal-specific.
-We verify income at 3.5× monthly rent minimum—higher than the standard 3× threshold—because Dana Point rent levels require genuine financial stability.
-We pull credit, verify employment directly with HR departments (not just pay stubs), and conduct landlord reference calls that go beyond "did they pay on time?"
-We ask about property condition, communication, and whether the landlord would lease to them again.
+Income verification at 3.5× monthly rent minimum, higher than the standard 3× threshold, because Dana Point rent levels require genuine financial stability.
+Credit pulled, employment verified directly with HR departments (not merely pay stubs), and landlord reference calls that probe beyond payment history.
+Did the tenant maintain the property?
+Communicate promptly?
+Would the landlord lease to them again?

 We also screen for coastal lifestyle fit.
-A tenant moving from Phoenix who's never lived near the ocean may not understand salt air maintenance, may underestimate June gloom, or may not appreciate that Dana Point's charm is quieter than they expected.
-Those mismatches lead to early terminations and avoidable vacancy.
-Our leasing team—based here in Costa Mesa, managing coastal properties daily—has the experience to identify red flags during showings and application conversations.
+A tenant relocating from Phoenix who has never lived near the ocean may not understand salt air maintenance expectations, may underestimate June gloom, or may discover that Dana Point's quieter charm does not match their expectation.
+Those mismatches produce early terminations and avoidable vacancy.
+Our leasing team, based in Costa Mesa and managing coastal properties daily, has the experience to identify red flags during showings and application conversations.

 The result: tenant quality that protects your asset.
-In the past 24 months, we've had zero evictions in our Dana Point portfolio, two early lease breaks (both corporate relocations with full notice and cooperation), and property condition at move-out that consistently meets or exceeds move-in standards.
-That's not luck—it's the outcome of screening that prioritizes long-term fit over speed-to-lease.
+In the past twenty-four months, zero evictions in our Dana Point portfolio, two early lease breaks (both corporate relocations with full notice and cooperation), and property condition at move-out that consistently meets or exceeds move-in standards.

 Market Dynamics Shaping 2026 Performance

-Several factors are influencing Dana Point luxury rental performance this year, and understanding them helps owners make smarter decisions about pricing, timing, and property positioning.
+Several factors are influencing Dana Point luxury rental performance this year.
+Understanding them helps owners make informed decisions about pricing, timing, and property positioning.

 First, inventory appears constrained.
-Dana Point doesn't have the new construction pipeline that Irvine or parts of San Diego enjoy.
-The luxury rental stock is largely existing single-family homes, and owners who might have sold in 2022–2023 are now holding and renting instead, waiting for rate environments and buyer sentiment to improve.
-That's supporting rent levels.
+Dana Point lacks the new construction pipeline that Irvine or parts of San Diego enjoy.
+The luxury rental stock consists largely of existing single-family homes, and owners who might have sold in 2022–2023 are now holding and renting instead, waiting for more favorable rate environments and buyer sentiment.
+That supports rent levels.

 Second, tenant preferences have shifted toward space and outdoor living.
-The work-from-home era didn't end—it evolved.
-Tenants are willing to pay premiums for home offices, outdoor spaces, and neighborhoods where they can walk to coffee, coastline, or parks.
+The work-from-home era did not end; it evolved.
+Tenants will pay premiums for home offices, outdoor spaces, and neighborhoods where they can walk to coffee, coastline, or parks.
 Dana Point delivers on all three, especially in pockets like Lantern District and the streets above Salt Creek.
-Homes with dedicated office space, usable yards, and walkability are leasing faster and commanding higher rents than comparable homes in car-dependent subdivisions.
+Homes with dedicated office space, usable yards, and walkability lease faster and command higher rents than comparable homes in car-dependent subdivisions.

 Third, corporate relocation activity has stabilized.
-After the post-pandemic surge and subsequent pullback, we're seeing steady corporate tenant demand again—particularly from tech, finance, and healthcare sectors.
-These tenants typically lease for 12–24 months, pay on time, and treat properties well.
-They're also less price-sensitive than individual renters, which supports the upper end of the Dana Point rental range.
+After the post-pandemic surge and subsequent pullback, steady corporate tenant demand has returned, particularly from tech, finance, and healthcare sectors.
+These tenants typically lease for twelve to twenty-four months, pay on time, and treat properties well.
+They are also less price-sensitive than individual renters, which supports the upper end of the Dana Point rental range.

 Finally, interest rate volatility appears to be keeping some buyers on the sidelines, which may expand the luxury rental tenant pool.
 Families who would have purchased in Dana Point at 3.5% rates are renting at 7% rates, waiting for clarity.
-That's a potential tailwind for rental demand that we expect to persist through at least mid-2026.
+That is a potential tailwind for rental demand that may persist through at least mid-2026.

 Why Boutique Coastal Management Matters

-There's a reason we emphasize "boutique" and "coastal California specialization" in everything we do—it's not branding, it's operational reality.
-Managing a luxury rental in Dana Point is fundamentally different from managing a condo in Riverside or a tract home in Temecula, and the management approach has to reflect that.
+There is a reason we emphasize boutique coastal California specialization in everything we do.
+It is operational reality, not branding.
+Managing a luxury rental in Dana Point is fundamentally different from managing a condo in Riverside or a tract home in Temecula, and the management approach must reflect that.

-We're headquartered in Costa Mesa, fifteen minutes from Dana Point.
+Our headquarters sits in Costa Mesa, fifteen minutes from Dana Point.
 Our team lives and works on the coast.
-When a tenant reports a maintenance issue, we're dispatching a contractor we've worked with for years who understands coastal properties—not a random Yelp vendor.
-When a showing needs to happen, our leasing agent is driving from our office, not coordinating remotely from an inland hub.
-When an owner has a question about market positioning, they're talking to someone who toured three Dana Point comps that week, not someone reading Zillow from out of state.
+When a tenant reports a maintenance issue, we dispatch a contractor we have worked with for years who understands coastal properties, not a random Yelp vendor.
+When a showing needs to happen, our leasing agent drives from our office, not coordinating remotely from an inland hub.
+When an owner has a question about market positioning, they speak to someone who toured three Dana Point comps that week, not someone reading Zillow from out of state.

-Our proprietary technology platform handles the operational heavy lifting—automated rent collection, digital maintenance requests, real-time financial reporting—but the judgment calls, the tenant interactions, the contractor relationships, and the market expertise are all human, local, and coastal-focused.
-That combination is what allows us to deliver white-glove service at a 5.9% management fee instead of 10–12%.
-We're not a national franchise paying overhead for brand licensing and call centers; we're a focused coastal operation where every dollar of fee revenue goes toward better service, better technology, and better outcomes for owners.
+Our proprietary technology platform handles the operational heavy lifting: automated rent collection, digital maintenance requests, real-time financial reporting.
+But the judgment calls, the tenant interactions, the contractor relationships, and the market expertise are all human, local, and coastal-focused.
+That combination allows us to deliver boutique service at a 5.9% management fee instead of 10% to 12%.
+We are not a national franchise paying overhead for brand licensing and call centers; we are a focused coastal operation where every dollar of fee revenue goes toward better service, better technology, and better outcomes for owners.

-We also don't manage everything.
+We also do not manage everything.
 Our portfolio is 200+ coastal units, intentionally capped to maintain quality.
-We focus on single-family luxury rentals in Newport Beach, Laguna Beach, Dana Point, La Jolla, Coronado, Santa Barbara, and Malibu.
-We don't chase volume; we chase outcomes.
-That selectivity means we can be honest during onboarding—if a property isn't positioned for strong rental performance, we'll tell you, even if it means walking away from a management contract.
+Single-family luxury rentals in Newport Beach, Laguna Beach, Dana Point, La Jolla, Coronado, Santa Barbara, and Malibu.
+We do not chase volume; we pursue outcomes.
+That selectivity means we can be candid during onboarding.
+If a property is not positioned for strong rental performance, we will say so, even if it means walking away from a management contract.

 What Sets Our Dana Point Management Apart

-- Onboarding: We conduct a detailed property walkthrough, document condition with photos and video, and build a custom maintenance plan based on the home's age, systems, and coastal exposure.
-We also provide a candid rental analysis—what the home will realistically lease for, what improvements (if any) would increase rent, and what tenant profile to expect.
+- Onboarding: Detailed property walkthrough, condition documentation with photos and video, and a custom maintenance plan based on the home's age, systems, and coastal exposure.
+We also provide a candid rental analysis: what the home will realistically lease for, what improvements (if any) would increase rent, and what tenant profile to expect.

-- Marketing: Professional photography, drone footage for ocean-view properties, and listing copy that speaks to Dana Point's lifestyle—not generic "beautiful home" language.
-We syndicate to all major platforms but also leverage our network of corporate relocation contacts and local real estate agents.
+- Marketing: Professional photography, drone footage for ocean-view properties, and listing copy that speaks to Dana Point's lifestyle, not generic "beautiful home" language.
+Syndication to all major platforms plus our network of corporate relocation contacts and local real estate agents.

-- Tenant screening: As detailed earlier—income verification at 3.5× rent, credit, employment, landlord references, and coastal lifestyle fit assessment.
+- Tenant screening: Income verification at 3.5× rent, credit, employment, landlord references, and coastal lifestyle fit assessment.

-- Lease execution: We use California-compliant lease agreements with coastal-specific addendums (salt air maintenance expectations, landscape care, HOA rules).
-We also conduct detailed move-in inspections with the tenant present, establishing condition baseline and accountability from day one.
+- Lease execution: California-compliant lease agreements with coastal-specific addendums (salt air maintenance expectations, landscape care, HOA rules).
+Detailed move-in inspections conducted with the tenant present, establishing condition baseline and accountability from day one.

-- Ongoing management: Monthly financial statements delivered by the 10th of the following month.
+- Ongoing management: Monthly financial statements delivered by the tenth of the following month.
 Maintenance requests triaged within two hours.
 Quarterly property inspections (exterior and interior if tenant permits).
-Annual lease renewal conversations that start 90 days before expiration, giving owners time to evaluate options.
+Annual lease renewal conversations initiated ninety days before expiration, giving owners time to evaluate options.

-This isn't revolutionary—it's property management done correctly, with coastal expertise and owner-first priorities.
-But in a market where many managers are juggling hundreds of units across multiple counties, that level of focus and transparency is increasingly rare.
+This is not revolutionary.
+It is property management done correctly, with coastal expertise and priorities aligned with owner outcomes.
+But in a market where many managers juggle hundreds of units across multiple counties, that level of focus and transparency is increasingly rare.

 How to Evaluate Your Dana Point Rental Strategy

-If you own a luxury property in Dana Point and you're evaluating whether to hold and rent, sell, or switch management, here's the framework we walk owners through:
+If you own a luxury property in Dana Point and you are evaluating whether to hold and rent, sell, or switch management, consider the following framework:

-- What's your net yield after all costs?
-Calculate annual rent, subtract management fees (ours: 5.9%), maintenance and reserves (budget 7–9%), property taxes, insurance, and HOA dues.
-If you're netting below 4% and appreciation isn't offsetting it, renting may not be the optimal strategy.
+- Calculate your net yield after all costs.
+Annual rent, minus management fees (ours: 5.9%), maintenance and reserves (budget 7% to 9%), property taxes, insurance, and HOA dues.
+If you are netting below 4% and appreciation is not offsetting it, renting may not be the optimal strategy.

-- What's your tenant quality and retention?
-If you're cycling tenants every 12 months, incurring vacancy and turnover costs repeatedly, something in the screening or lease structure isn't working.
-High-quality tenants in well-managed Dana Point homes typically stay 18–24 months.
+- Assess tenant quality and retention.
+If you cycle tenants every twelve months, incurring vacancy and turnover costs repeatedly, something in the screening or lease structure is not working.
+High-quality tenants in well-managed Dana Point homes typically stay eighteen to twenty-four months.

-- Is your property positioned correctly?
-Luxury tenants expect certain standards—functional kitchens and baths, reliable HVAC, outdoor spaces that are usable, and interiors that feel current.
-If your home hasn't been updated since 2005, you're either leaving rent on the table or attracting tenants who don't match the neighborhood.
+- Evaluate property positioning.
+Luxury tenants expect functional kitchens and baths, reliable HVAC, usable outdoor spaces, and interiors that feel current.
+If your home has not been updated since 2005, you are either leaving rent on the table or attracting tenants who do not match the neighborhood.

-- Are you getting transparent reporting and proactive communication?
-You should know your property's financial performance at any moment, and your manager should be surfacing issues and opportunities before you have to ask.
-If you're chasing statements or discovering maintenance problems months after they occurred, you're with the wrong manager.
+- Review reporting and communication.
+You should know your property's financial performance at any moment, and your manager should surface issues and opportunities before you have to ask.
+If you are chasing statements or discovering maintenance problems months after they occurred, you are with the wrong manager.

-- What's your exit timeline?
-If you're planning to sell in the next 12–18 months, a long-term lease may not make sense.
-If you're holding for 3–5+ years, optimizing rental performance and tenant quality should be the priority.
+- Clarify your exit timeline.
+If you plan to sell in the next twelve to eighteen months, a long-term lease may not make sense.
+If you are holding for three to five-plus years, optimizing rental performance and tenant quality should be the priority.

-We have these conversations with prospective clients regularly, and sometimes the answer is "renting doesn't make sense right now" or "you should sell."
-We'd rather be honest and build trust than sign a management agreement that leads to disappointment six months later.
+We have these conversations with prospective clients regularly, and sometimes the answer is "renting does not make sense right now" or "you should sell."
+Honesty builds trust; signing a management agreement that leads to disappointment six months later does not.

 Looking Ahead: Dana Point Rental Outlook

-We're optimistic about Dana Point luxury rental performance through the remainder of 2026 and into 2027.
-Demand fundamentals appear strong—constrained inventory, steady corporate relocation activity, and a tenant pool that values coastal lifestyle and is willing to pay for it.
-Rent growth will likely be modest (2–4% annually), but stability and consistent occupancy matter more than aggressive appreciation in a rental context.
+The outlook for Dana Point luxury rental performance through the remainder of 2026 and into 2027 appears favorable.
+Demand fundamentals appear strong: constrained inventory, steady corporate relocation activity, and a tenant pool that values coastal lifestyle and will pay for it.
+Rent growth will likely be modest (2% to 4% annually), but stability and consistent occupancy matter more than aggressive appreciation in a rental context.

 The properties that will outperform are those with owners who understand positioning, invest in proactive maintenance, and work with managers who are present, transparent, and focused on outcomes.
-Dana Point isn't a market where you can be hands-off and expect great results—but with the right approach, it's a market that delivers consistent, reliable returns and tenant quality that protects your asset over time.
+Dana Point is not a market where you can be hands-off and expect strong results.
+With the right approach, it is a market that delivers consistent, reliable returns and tenant quality that protects your asset over time.

-For owners in our portfolio, that's exactly what we're seeing: net yields in the 4.8–6.2% range, tenant retention above 60%, and properties that are appreciating while generating income.
-It's not flashy, but it's sustainable, and in 2026, sustainability is what separates strong investments from mediocre ones.
+For owners in our portfolio, that is exactly what the data suggests: net yields in the 4.8% to 6.2% range, tenant retention above 60%, and properties that are appreciating while generating income.
+It is not flashy, but it is sustainable, and in 2026, sustainability separates strong investments from mediocre ones.